-Hostname (example: bladeserver1.example.com)

-IP address for network interface P1

-P1 handles all traffic to and from the chassis.
+Hostname (example: appliance.domain.com) 1 - 60 characters long.
+The first character must be a letter.
+Allowed: letters, numbers, dashes, or periods.
+The name cannot end with a period.
+If this is a TRITON AP-WEB appliance and Content Gateway will be configured to perform Integrated Windows Authentication, the hostname cannot exceed 11 characters (excluding the domain name).
+For more information, see the section titled Integrated Windows Authentication in Content Gateway Manager Help.
+IP address for network interface P1 P1 handles all traffic to and from the chassis.
 After firstboot, the P2 network interface can be configured to handle egress traffic.
-See Network interface P2 , page 29.

-NOTE: Consider using sequential IP addresses for sequential blades in the chassis

-Subnet mask for network interface P1

-Default gateway for network interface P1 (IP address) VLAN ID (optional; can be configured in later in the CLI).
+See Network interface P2 , page 30.
+NOTE: Consider using sequential IP addresses for sequential blades in the chassis Subnet mask for network interface P1 Default gateway for network interface P1 (IP address) VLAN ID (optional; can be configured in later in the CLI).
 VLAN deployment should be carefully planned in advance of deployment.
-Primary DNS server for P1 and all active network interfaces on the security blade (IP address) Unified password (8 to 15 characters, at least 1 letter and 1 number) This password is used for this blade, and for the following: • Security blade command-line interface (CLI) If a TRITON AP-WEB blade, the Content Gateway manager Some sites use the same password for all blades.
-This choice is yours.
+Primary DNS server for P1 and all active network interfaces on the security blade (IP address)

+Unified password.
+This password is used for this blade, and for: • Security blade command-line interface (CLI) • If a TRITON AP-WEB blade, the Content Gateway manager Some sites use the same password for all blades.
+The choice is yours.
+The password must be 8-15 characters.
+Include at least one of each of the following: Uppercase character Lowercase character Number • Special character, such as ! # % & + / [] <=> Exclude all of the following: • The user name of any appliance service account (e.g., admin, root, websense-ts, audit) • Common appliance-related terms (e.g., appliance, filtering) The name of Websense services (e.g., PolicyBroker or NetworkAgent) The device's hostname The special characters: space \$: ' \ " • Must not repeat the previous 3 passwords for the account.
 If a Web blade: Send usage statistics?
 Usage statistics from Web blade modules can optionally be sent to Websense servers, to help improve the accuracy of traffic management and categorization.